Karen Black: 1971–1979: Hollywood breakthrough and heyday

-1980–1985: Mainstream comeback
+1980–1985: Career comedown

-In 1980, Black separated from husband Carson.
-This same year, she starred in a made-for-TV movie Police Story: Confessions of a Lady Cop.
+In 1980, Black starred in a made-for-TV movie Police Story: Confessions of a Lady Cop.
 She subsequently starred in the drama Killing Heat (1981), based on Doris Lessing's 1950 novel The Grass Is Singing, which focused on race relations in South Africa in the 1960s; in the film, Black portrayed an urban woman who relocates to a rural farm with her husband.
-She also appeared as Émilienne d’Alençon in the French film Chanel Solitaire (1981), a biographical feature detailing the early life of Coco Chanel.
+She also appeared as Émilienne d'Alençon in the French film Chanel Solitaire (1981), a biographical feature detailing the early life of Coco Chanel.

 In 1982, Black starred opposite Cher and Sandy Dennis in a Robert Altman-directed Broadway production of Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.
 She subsequently co-starred with Cher and Dennis in Altman's film adaptation, also released in 1982.
 In both renditions, she portrayed the role of Joanne, a trans woman in a small Texas town.
-In preparation for the role, Black spent months speaking with transgender people, and "did research into pretty depressing statistics about people who've become transsexuals and how they still don't feel complete.
+Black spent months preparing for the role, and "did research into pretty depressing statistics about people who've become transsexuals and how they still don't feel complete.
 I had to become a man, and I am not a man...
 And that transition was so painful to me, to become a man, that I could use the pain of my actual transition for Joanne."
 While the Broadway production garnered Black some unfavorable reviews, Gary Arnold of The Washington Post praised Black's performance in the film, writing that "watching her in the movie, you can understand that what she's doing as Joanna [sic] might depend on the intimacy of the camera to be both witty and credible."

 Black next starred in the Henry Jaglom-directed comedy Can She Bake a Cherry Pie?
 (1983) playing a divorcee who becomes involved with a bachelor, followed by a lead in the teen-themed black comedy Bad Manners (1984).
 She also appeared in television during this period, with a guest-starring role as Sheila Sheinfeld on E/R between 1984 and 1985.
 She starred in several feature films in 1985, including the Italian exploitation horror film Cut and Run, directed by Ruggero Deodato; the Canadian supernatural horror film The Blue Man; and the action film Savage Dawn, co-starring with Lance Henriksen as a kidnappee.